 NYC Theft Attorney Cody Warner Explains Larceny in New York

 Under New York law, a variety of theft-related crimes are categorized as “larceny.”
-The consequences of a conviction will vary according to the nature of the offense, but they generally follow the value of the property you are accused of having stolen.
 The consequences can be serious for any type of theft charge, and a conviction will go on your permanent record.
 NYC theft attorney Cody Warner can help you navigate your charges to get the best possible outcome.

 Types of Theft Cases Handled